FlowFuse/website/src/blog/2024/05/node-red-dashboard-2-layout-navigation-styling.md

 authors: ["sumit-shinde"]
 image: /blog/2024/05/images/node-red-dashboard-2-layout-navigation-styling.png
 tags:
+   - post
+   - dashboard
+   - flowfuse dashboard
-   - posts
+   - customizing dashboard
    - dashboard 2.0
-   - customizing dashboard
 ---

 In this comprehensive guide, we will explore different layouts and sidebar styles in Dashboard 2.0.
 Additionally, we will cover how you can style Dashboard 2.0 elements effortlessly.